What do I need to know?

 About these records

 The Public Transport Corporation (PTC) was formed by the merger of the Victorian Railways and the Melbourne and Metropolitan Tramways Board.
 It had responsibility for rail, tram and bus transport across Victoria.
 Their photo collections were also merged into the PTC photo library, which was transferred to PROV.

 Who created these records?

 The Public Transport Corporation (PTC) 1989-2003 (VA 2984)

-most of the collection is in the form of negatives, kept in cold storage.
-If you have ordered an original item that has not been digitised it will need to be retrieved from cold storage, that item will need to spend 24 hours acclimatising to room-temperature conditions before we can make it available to you to view.
+Most of the collection is in the form of negatives, kept in cold storage.
+If you have ordered an original item that has not been digitised it will need to be retrieved from cold storage, and the item will need to spend 24 hours acclimatising to room-temperature conditions before we can make it available to you to view.